Up to 50% off sofas & mattresses — limited‑time deals.

 Recommended for: Upright sitters and smaller living spaces.

 Our testing notes: Leo felt noticeably more structured than the deeper Rowe styles.
 The 22-inch seat height made standing up easier, and the 21-inch seat depth kept posture more upright.
-It is still comfortable for long sessions, but it does not have the same sink-in sprawl as Maddox.
+It stayed comfortable during long sessions, but it never gave the same sink-in sprawl as Maddox.

 Our Testing Experience